iejMac/TTTArena/README.md

 - there are no more empty positions and no player has won the game in which case it is a tie

 ## Contributions 👥:
-Any form of contributions in the form of pull requests are encouraged.
+Any form of contribution in the form of pull requests are encouraged.
 Here are some ideas:
 - Your own approach/solution as a sub-repository.
 I'd love to be able to put different algorithms against themselves to see which one is best,
 - Optimizations and refactors of existing approaches,
 - Visualization tools (something like behavioral_cloning/GUI.py but better),